eiffel-community/eiffel-intelligence/wiki/query-aggregated-objects.md

 Examples of this endpoint using curl with an a given id = 6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43

     curl -X GET -H "Content-type: application/json"  http://localhost:8090/aggregated-objects/6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43

-## Perform freestyle query on created aggregated object
+## Perform Freestyle Query on Existing Aggregated Object
 It is possible to make queries on aggregated objects using freestyle queries.
 These freestyle queries are plain Mongo DB queries, you can read more about that [here](https://docs.mongodb.com/manual/tutorial/query-documents/).